California’s SLAC and the Mission to Unveil the Mysteries of Matter and the Cosmos

 Glenn Seaborg, another Berkeley savant, picked up where McMillan left off when the latter migrated east to work at MIT.
 Seaborg unveiled the heart of plutonium, exposing its fundamental chemical and nuclear properties, including its high propensity for fission.
 As the world’s leading expert on plutonium, Seaborg directed the ambitious effort to separate plutonium from uranium and other reactor products.

-Ernest Lawrence, a key player in the Berkeley camp, led a research group that broke boundaries with the cyclotrons at the Rad Lab.
+Meanwhile, Ernest Lawrence led a research group that broke boundaries with the cyclotrons at the Rad Lab.
 They used the 60-inch cyclotron to bombard uranium with neutrons, producing plutonium for scrutiny.
-But Lawrence had a brainwave.
+But Lawrence had a revelation.
 In 1941, he realized the cyclotron could also operate as a mass spectrometer, effectively isolating uranium-235 from uranium-238.
 This technique was later adopted at Oak Ridge’s Y-12 Separation Plant, enabling large-scale separation.
 The cyclotron, rechristened as a “Calutron” in a nod to the University of California, had revolutionized nuclear science.

 Despite decades passing and the veils of secrecy lifting, the legacy endures.
 The Los Alamos lab continues to operate under the University of California’s management, preserving Berkeley’s indelible imprint on the atomic age.
 It’s a testament to the institution’s groundbreaking contributions and a tribute to the remarkable scientists who once walked its hallowed halls.